 STRATEGY #1: SHORT OTM VERTICAL SPREAD

 A short vertical spread involves selling an option that’s ATM or slightly OTM and buying an option that’s further OTM.
 A call vertical spread is made up of two call options; a put vertical is made up of two put options.
-Vertical spreads have a directional bias in the underlying stock—a call vertical is bearish, and a put vertical is bullish (see figure 2).
-Vertically challenged and would like more info?
-Here’s an overview on vertical credit spreads.
+Vertical spreads have a directional bias in the underlying stock—a short call vertical is bearish, and a short put vertical is bullish (see figure 2).

 Note the points of maximum profit and maximum loss to see the directional bias.
 For illustrative purposes only.